 Legally, we require any patrons under the age of 18 to be accompanied by their parent/legal guardian as well as a proof of legal guardianship (i.e. birth certificate, court ordered legal documents, etc.).
-Our body piercers will not perform certain piercings on minors under the age of 16.
+We will not perform certain piercings on minors under the age of 16.
 To have a child’s ears pierced we require that you call or email to set up an appointment and that your child must be at least 10 years old.
-We prefer them to have a conversation with our body piercer about the procedure and agree that they want to have it done.
-If you bring your child and they are upset and/or crying we will not be able to pierce them.
+We prefer them to have a conversation with Ryder about the procedure and agree that they want to have it done.
+If you bring your child and they are upset and/or crying he will not be able to pierce them.
 We want to make the whole experience as relaxed and enjoyable as we can for your tiny humans!
 We do not pierce babies ears.
 Ever.
 EVER.

 - Will it hurt?

 Any type of body modification will have discomfort!
 Everyone has their own specific pain threshold and the pain level will depend on the area being pierced.
 Our needles are so sharp and the actual piercing is so quick that by the time you feel it – it’s over!
 The best way to prepare yourself (mentally) is to expect it to hurt but not to get yourself worked up.

 - Can you numb my skin before you pierce me?

 Correctly done body piercing is so quick and fluid that there is no need for an anesthetic.
 Topical anesthetics can really only do so much without your skin being broken before it’s applied - it would be a waste of time and money to try and numb the area for a procedure.